 In my family I play the role of mother and father to everybody.
 I’m always reaching out to embrace and support others.

-I went back to see my relatives at our provincial home.
+I went back to see my relatives in our provincial home.
 They saw me with my two children and pregnant with a third, and they said, “Don’t drop your burden on us.”
 So I took my children, walked away, and got on the bus heading to Bangkok to find work.
 I drove a motorcycle taxi, taking passengers everywhere, until I had my baby.
 When my baby was only two months old, I was already working again, as a construction worker.
 One day, after overhearing me talk with someone on the phone, my landlord asked me, “Is it true that you have HIV?”
-I had to move out at 3 am that very night.
+I had to move out at three o’clock that very night.
 I moved continually from house to house.
 My children had to attend many schools to complete their studies.

 Nothing is better than spending time with my family.
 Maybe it’s not a lot, but it makes me happy.
 In my household, my children and grandchildren do not have any problem with my HIV condition.
 I am satisfied with what I have now.
 I never have any thought about wanting a bigger house or wanting more rooms.
 Never.

-Now I am 44 years old.
+Now I am forty-four years old.
 I have been HIV-infected for eighteen years.
-I am a family lady who has raised three children by myself and seven grandchildren.
+I am a family lady who has raised three children by myself, and seven grandchildren.
 From my outside appearance some might think I’m a tomboy or lesbian, but I’m not anything.
 I just want to have a healthy life.
 As long as I have my motorcycle I can do anything for everybody.
 If I were to give up my motorcycle, I would feel lost.
 It is my body, my life.